-This course is a study of grammar and mechanics, effective sentence construction, and basic essay organization and development.
+This course is a study of grammar and mechanics, effective sentence construction, paragraph development, and basic essay organization and development.
 Credit in this course will not count toward graduation or computation of GPA or classification of students by hours completed.
 Student must earn "C" in developmental course in order to move to the next level.
-If the class has to be repeated more than three times the student will be suspended.
-(Fa/Sp)
+If the class must be repeated more than three times the student will be suspended.
+(FA/SP)